Arcandrus/mtg-forum/README.md

 </details>

 This is the main display for each post, and as per my wireframe, there are several interactive elements on these pages.
-+ Clicking on the authors username wil take the user to that persons profile page
++ Clicking on the authors username will take the user to that persons profile page
 + Clicking the Favourite star will tag the post as one of your favourites, meaning it will be listed on your favourites page, and the icon will turn from black to gold
 + Clicking the like button, styled to include the thumbs up icon, will "Like" the post and update the like count automatically, and the icon will turn into a solid thumbs up as opposed to an outline
-+ Clicking the "Reply" button, styled to include the speech bubble icon and labelled with the current comment count for that post will open a modal to allow the user to leavea  comment on the post
++ Clicking the "Reply" button, styled to include the speech bubble icon and labelled with the current comment count for that post will open a modal to allow the user to leave a comment on the post

 <details>
    <summary>Control Buttons</summary>